elocitytechnologies/elocity/docs/AdminGuide/GettingStarted/Reaching Out for Help.md

 1. In addition, you can take a screenshot that you may want to share with the support team or upload up to five files with your message.
 2. Then, click the **Send** button.

+Someone from the Elocity support team will reach out to you for assistance as soon as possible.